 1. Preheat oven to 375˚F (190˚C).
 Lightly grease a large baking sheet.

 2. In a bowl, mix 4 cups flour, baking powder, baking soda, sugar and salt.
-Add margarine and mix with two knives or hand until it resembles coarse meal.
+Add margarine and mix with two knives or a hand until it resembles a coarse meal.
 Add in raisins and mix in well.

 4. Bake for 30 to 50 minutes, or until a toothpick inserted in the center of the loaf comes out clean.
 When preparing mini loaves bake for only 20-25 minutes.
 Serve warm.
 This bread tastes best when it’s freshly baked.
-NOTE: I have just tasted it this morning and although it might feel a little denser, it tastes better than yesterday!

 Yield: One large loaf, or four 5" loaves.
 For smaller loaves you can get five 4" loaves.